Please note : This post may be updated overtime with additional tips.

 So if you’re primarily a right-handed person then you would be in a fetal position facing your left and vice versa.

-Don’t crunch up into a ball either.
-Just bend your knees slightly and rest your hands on the side next to your head palms on top of each other
+Don’t bunch up into a ball either.
+Just bend your knees slightly and rest your hands on the side next to your head palms lightly on top of each other.

 There should be an evenly smooth straight postural line through the entire back side of your body from the neck down to your bottom.